eli5168/improved_gan_pytorch/README.md

 BTW, in my example, my classifer is for CIFAR10 dataset,

-and labeled input: unlabeled input : generated fake input = 1 : 1 : 1
+and labeled input : unlabeled input : generated fake input = 1 : 1 : 1

 Users also can change the settings according to my program's comments.